-- This child went a number of years without ART's - Showed no signs of any virus during that time - During a routine blood test something happened almost 4 weeks to the day of a viral rebound. - Was Nevirapine (NNRTI) which we now know is not the best at targeting latent cells. - Had Raltegravir (or similar Integrase Inhibitor) been given we may have seen a different outcome - Remember this is all VERY new
+- This child went a number of years without ART's - Showed no signs of any virus during that time - During a routine blood test something happened almost 4 weeks to the day of a viral rebound. - Was Nevirapine (NNRTI) which we now know is not the best at targeting latent cells. - Had an Integrase Inhibitor been given we may have seen a different outcome - Remember this is all VERY new